top of page

 In this panel, you can also experiment with other audio cards, such as USB audio cards.
 Every USB audio device connected to DrumPi will appear in the audio device list.

-Keep in mind that using a USB audio card will result in higher latency, and you may need to tweak the buffer size and ALSA periods to get it working properly.
+Using a USB audio card, in fact, results in higher latency, and you may need to adjust the buffer size and ALSA periods to make it work properly.

 Screenshot from 2024-10-17 18-31-19.png